 CA 472: Rhetoric & Technology

-Scandal and Democracy: Media Politics in Indonesia (Cornell University Press, forthcoming March 2019).
+Scandal and Democracy: Media Politics in Indonesia (Cornell University Press, 2019).

-“Blasphemy, Intolerance and Democracy in Indonesia,” in Vidhu Verma, ed., Religion, Secularism and Democracy in Southeast Asia (Oxford University Press – forthcoming).
+Invited book chapter, “Piety, Purity and Nationalism: The Convergence Nation and Islam in Contemporary Indonesia,” Vidhu Verma, ed., Religion, Secularism and Democracy in Southeast Asia (London: Oxford University Press, October 2019).

-Book Review, Activist Archives: Youth Culture and the Political Past in Indonesia, by Doreen Lee, The Journal of Asian Studies (August 2018).
+Book review of Activist Archives: Youth Culture and the Political Past in Indonesia, by Doreen Lee, The Journal of Asian Studies (August 2018).